FintanK/neo4j-social-app/README.md

 > sudo apt-get update && sudo apt-get install neo4j
 > sudo service neo4j-service (stop|start|restart)

+Import Seed Data

+> neo4j-shell -file seed.cql
+> neo4j-shell -file contraints.cql

-You can then run a development server using PHP by running
+You can then run a development server using PHP by running the following in the /web directory or configuring your web server to point at the contained index.php file.

 > php -S localhost:8000

-TO DO

-Degrees of seperation logic on UI
-Tidy up UI